Oğuzhan Türk

-Oğuzhan Türk (born 17 May 1986) is a Dutch professional footballer who plays as a midfielder.
+Oğuzhan Türk (born 17 May 1986) is a Dutch former footballer who serves as assistant manager of Şanlıurfaspor.

 Club career

 Born in Kampen, Overijssel to Turkish parents, Türk started his career in the youth departments of amateur side DOS Kampen, and was later scouted by SC Heerenveen.
 He failed to break through to the first team, resulting in a loan to Go Ahead Eagles.
 There, Türk made his professional debut in the 2007–08 Eerste Divisie season for Go Ahead Eagles, in a 6–0 win over FC Emmen on 10 August 2007.

 After playing two seasons on loan in Deventer, he was signed by SC Cambuur.

 In July 2012, Türk joined VVV-Venlo on a two-year contract.
 After one season, the team was relegated to the Eerste Divisie.
 After his contract with VVV-Venlo had expired in June 2014, Türk signed a two-year deal with Gaziantepspor.
 On 31 December 2015, his contract was terminated by mutual consent.
 He then signed with Adanaspor on 30 January 2016.

 On 15 August 2016, Türk returned to the Netherlands where he signed a one-year contract with FC Emmen.
 On 12 July 2017, he signed a two-year deal with Şanlıurfaspor.
 In 2019, he continued his career with Bodrumspor on a two-year deal.
 He left the club again in July 2021, after his contract expired.